IanHoang/Sanji/README.md

 * foodiebot.py
     * create a function that takes in the message
     * make a class for bot and a main file
+    * create a help command to show all it can do.
+Also, basic functionality in sanji.py.
+More complex features in its own classes.
 * Put methods in cogs